 Deposits & Withdrawals

 There are very few regulated brokers who offer Western Union as a deposit and withdrawal method because of the security issues highlighted above.
-Therefore, before depositing you should check that you are happy with the broker’s credentials.
+Therefore, before depositing you should check that you are happy with the trading platform’s payment details and credentials.

 To deposit funds with a broker using Western Union, you can visit a retail location or go online.
-You’ll need to fill in a short form which will ask for the broker’s BIC and IBAN numbers.
-You can usually find these on the broker’s website under the bank wire transfer option.
-You will not need the four digit postal code as you’ll be transferring to a bank account.
-Check with customer services if the broker accepts Western Union as a deposit method before doing this.
+You will need to fill in a short form that will ask for the broker’s BIC and IBAN numbers.
+You can usually find these on the brokerage’s website under the bank wire transfer option.
+You will not need the four-digit postal code as you will be transferring to a bank account.
+Check with customer service if the broker accepts Western Union as a deposit method before doing this.

-Once the transfer is completed, you’ll receive a Money Transfer Control Number (MTCN).
+Once the transfer is complete, you will receive a Money Transfer Control Number (MTCN).
 Pass this number to customer support at the broker’s end who will then be able to receive your deposit.

-You can transfer up to a maximum of £799.99 within a five day period with Western Union.
-If you’d like to deposit values higher than that, Western Union will need to verify your identity first.
+If you would like to deposit values higher than that, Western Union will need to verify your identity first.
 There may be yearly limits on how much you can send depending on your location.

-To withdraw, you’ll need to submit a withdrawal request with your broker who will then provide you with a MTCN.
+To withdraw profits, you will need to submit a withdrawal request with your broker who will then provide you with an MTCN.
 You can then go online or into a branch with the number to receive your money.

 There are some useful videos from Western Union on YouTube with further details on how to move money using the service.
 Alternatively, see the company website for the contact telephone helpline number in your area.

-The cost of Western Union varies per transaction.
+The cost varies per transaction.
 There is a table of fees depending on the amount of money transferred and the recipient country available on their website.

-Western Union also makes money through currency conversions.
-They will buy the currency you own at a slightly lower exchange rate and sell the new currency to you at a higher rate just as most bureau de changes in the UK do.
-You can find out the charges that apply on each transaction by using the transfer fees calculator available on their website.
+The company also makes money through currency conversions.
+They will buy the currency you own at a slightly lower exchange rate and sell the new currency to you at a higher rate just as most bureau de changes in countries like the UK do.
+You can find out the charges that apply to each transaction by using the transfer fees calculator available on their website.
 This service also includes a currency converter.

 Is Western Union A Good Choice For Traders?

 No, Western Union is not a bank because it does not hold funds or offer loans.
-It is a money transfer service that enables you to move money around the world.
+It is a money transfer service that enables you to move money around the world, including to trading brokers.

 Yes, if you would like to transfer from an existing bank account, you can use the Western Union website or mobile app.
 However, brokers will require you to transfer to their bank account, so you may prefer to cut out the middleman and complete a bank wire transfer instead.
 Check the fees for wire transfers vs Western Union to see which is better value.

-Yes, and this is the method you’ll use when depositing with a broker.
-You’ll need to obtain the broker’s bank details (BIC and IBAN numbers) to do this.
+Yes, and this is the method you will use when depositing with a trading broker.
+You will need to obtain the brokerage’s bank details (BIC and IBAN numbers) to do this.

 Western Union usually takes around 1 – 3 days to process transfers.
-However, money can be moved the same day using the ‘move money in minutes’ service.
+However, money can be moved on the same day using the ‘move money in minutes’ service.
 This is a good option for investors looking to make instant deposits to trading platforms.

-Yes, most Western Unions are open on Sundays with shorter opening times.
-Their web and app service is available 24 hours for sending money but money cannot be received until the next working day.
+Yes, most Western Union branches are open on Sundays with shorter opening times.
+Their web and app services are available 24 hours for sending money but funds cannot be received until the next working day.